BrittBoorsma/pyccep/README.md

 The **pyccep** package is based on the Common Correlated Effects Pooled (CCEP) estimator developed in the academic literature.
 We acknowledge the contributions of the original authors and researchers in the field of econometrics and panel data analysis.

 Please refer to the official documentation and academic literature for more detailed explanations and references on the CCEP estimator and bias corrections.

+## References

+If you use the **pyccep** package or find it helpful, consider citing the original papers that introduced the CCEP estimator and any relevant bias corrections:

+1. De Vos, I. and Everaert, G. (2021).
+Bias-corrected common correlated effects pooled estimation in dynamic panels.
+Journal of Business & Economic Statistics, 39(1):294–306.
+[Link](https://doi.org/10.1080/07350015.2019.1654879)

+2. De Vos, I. and Stauskas, O. (2022).
+Bootstrap-improved inference for cce regressions.
+Technical report, Working Papers 2021: 16, Lund University, Department of Economics [Link](https://www.researchgate.net/profile/Ignace-De-Vos/publication/362932059_Bootstrap-Improved_Inference_for_CCE_Regressions/links/6307cdc81ddd4470210aaf0a/Bootstrap-Improved-Inference-for-CCE-Regressions.pdf)

+3. Pesaran, M. H. (2006).
+Estimation and inference in large heterogeneous panels with a multifactor error structure.
+Econometrica, 74(4):967–1012.
+[Link]( https://doi.org/10.1111/j.1468-0262.2006.00692.x)